widelands/widelands-website/README.txt

 * Create the Encylopdia

-Either install widelands as a program to your operating system, or create the binarys by compiling the source code.
+Either install widelands as a program to your operating system, or create the binaries by compiling the source code.
 If you want to compile, run:

    $ ./compile.sh -r